 Recently, many Nintendo Switch users have been experiencing a blinking green light when they put the console in the TV dock.
 The Dock also flashes green light even if the users replace the console’s battery with a charged one.
 Occasionally, the console does not work sitting on the Dock, and nothing displays on the monitor as well.

-However, you might face a few problems with the console and its Dock, and the constantly flashing green light is one of them.
+You might face a few problems with the console and its Dock, and the constantly flashing green light is one of them.
 Let’s find out why you face such an issue and what troubleshooting steps can fix it.
-Let’s Start!

 Why is my Nintendo blinking green?